Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Results on precision

 We first consider an idealized framework, with no outliers, no uncertainty, and with the redshift distribution set in \citet{Payerne2025lbg} to evaluate the precision on $\fnl$ and $b_0$ from a combination of the auto- and cross-spectra, $C_\ell^{gg}$ and $C_\ell^{g\kappa}$, respectively.
 We obtain $\sigma(\fnl) = 7$ from $C_\ell^{gg}$ alone.
 From $C_\ell^{\kappa g}$ alone, the constraints are $\sigma(\fnl) = 34$.
 The joint constraints (i.e., combining $C_\ell^{gg}$ and $C_\ell^{\kappa g}$) are very similar to those from $C_\ell^{gg}$ alone, reflecting the relatively larger uncertainties from the $C_\ell^{\kappa g}$-only case.
 The corresponding posterior distributions for the $C_\ell^{\kappa g}$-only and $C_\ell^{gg}$-only analyses are shown in the left panel of \figreff{fig:impact_fitting_range}.
+Although we do not adopt a tomographic approach by splitting the LBG sample into different redshift bins (see, e.g., \citealt{Fabbian2025lbgcmblensing,Chiarenza2025cmblensing}), we mention that this method -- when tomographic redshift distribution are sufficient constrained -- can help separate potential systematic effects affecting only a fraction of the sample by providing improved constraints on the galaxy bias in each redshift bin.
+In Appendix \ref{app:tomography}, we find that splitting the LBG redshift distribution into three bins between $z=1.5$ and $z=3.5$ with roughly equal numbers of objects (around 300 deg$^{-2}$ still results in a cosmic-variance dominated regime on the scales considered (with respect to the galaxy surface density), while significantly degrading the signal-to-noise of the cross-spectrum in each bin compared to a single-bin approach.

+While CMB lensing reconstruction from temperature data can be contaminated by extragalactic foregrounds such as the Cosmic Infrared Background and the thermal Sunyaev-Zel’dovich effect, a polarization-only CMB lensing map—despite its higher noise—can also be used to measure $\fnl$ \citep{Chiarenza2025cmblensing}.
+On the considered fitting scales, the \textit{Planck} PR4 Polarization-only CMB lensing noise spectrum is 7 to 12 times larger than the Temperature+Polarization one.
+With Polarization-only noise, we get $\sigma(\fnl) = 94$ (roughly $\sqrt{10}$ times larger than with Temperature+Polarization), with a $20\%$ precision on the bias.

-We will now move to more realistic forecasts considering the different LBG uncertainties and systematics, cf. \secreff{sec:LBG_prop}.
+\tabreff{tab:summary_forecats} lists the forecasted precision on $\fnl$ and $b_0$ for the various analysis cases we explore in this work.
+We also indicate to what percentage the $\fnl$ constraints compare to the baseline constraints with the \unions-like RF LBG sample, which yields $\sigma(\fnl) = 34$.
+We will now move to forecasts considering different modeling choices, treatment of uncertainties and systematics, cf. \secreff{sec:LBG_prop}.